simphotonics/directed_graph/performance/README.md

 Removing/Adding Vertices(RunTime): 12.399947920218736 us.

 ```
-The method `topologicalOrderingDFS()`, based on a depth-first search algorithm, executes marginaly faster
+The method `topologicalOrdering()`, based on a depth-first search algorithm, executes marginaly faster
-but `topologicalOrdering()`, based on Kahn's algorithm, takes an optional comparator function as argument
+but `sortedTopologicalOrdering()`, based on Kahn's algorithm is able to generate
-and is able to generate a sorted topological ordering.
+a sorted topological ordering.
 In the example above the vertices are sorted in
 topological and lexicographical order.

 The method `stronglyConnectedComponents()` is provided for convenience